 And, I bleed Orange & Blue and enjoy close-to-home baseball from our season seats in Section C at the University of Virginia.
 I’ve seen a lot of baseball over the years and some of the best, most exciting, and inspiring baseball I’ve ever seen has been at UVa.
 Go ‘Hoo’s!

-I’m proud to be a member of SABR, the Society for American Baseball Research, and the Baseball Bloggers Alliance.
+I’m proud to be a member of SABR, the Society for American Baseball Research.

-The Baseball Bloggess has been recognized by Freshly Pressed for commentary on the history of vote manipulation in the All-Star Game (which is funnier than it sounds) and on the use of performance enhancing drugs (PEDs) in baseball (which isn’t funny at all).
+The Baseball Bloggess has been recognized by Freshly Pressed for commentary on the history of vote manipulation in the All-Star Game (much funnier than it sounds) and on the use of performance enhancing drugs (PEDs) in baseball (not funny at all).

 In October 2016, The Baseball Bloggess was named a Discover Blog for writing about “the game and its rich history with a mixture of deep knowledge and humor.”
-This might be the nicest thing anyone has ever said about me. (“Gee, your hair looks nice today,” is now a distant second.)
+This could be the nicest thing anyone has ever said about me.

 Plus, this blog has been called “fun” by Forbes Magazine.
 Seriously.
 Forbes.

 And, if I haven’t proven my baseball bona fides to you yet … you can find me in the crowd scenes in Major League II.
-(I’m one of a couple thousand Orioles fans pretending to be Indians fans.
-It was filmed at Camden Yards; squint and you might see me.
-I can’t, but maybe you will.)
+(I’m one of a couple thousand Orioles fans pretending to be Indians fans in the crowd scenes.
+Squint and you might see me.)

 Here are some things you’ll find on here: